 Undocumented Student Who is a Resident of Texas

-- Graduated from a Texas public or private high school or received the equivalent of a high school diploma in Texas;
+- Graduated or will graduate from a Texas public or private high school or received the equivalent of a high school diploma in Texas;

-- Resided in Texas for at least three years as of the date you graduated from high school or received the equivalent of a high school diploma;
+- Resided in Texas for 36 months leading up to graduation from high school or receiving the equivalent of a high school diploma;

-- Sign the affidavit provided by the college that states you will file an application to become a permanent resident at the earliest opportunity you are eligible to do so.
+- Sign the affidavit provided by the college that states you have filed or will file an application to become a permanent resident at the earliest opportunity you are eligible to do so.

-The Marticular Consular I.D.
+The Matricula Consular I.D.
 Card can be utilized as an I.D. for admissions purposes.
-Students who are undocumented and of Mexican decent are eligible to apply for the Matricula Consular I.D.
+Students who are undocumented and of Mexican descent are eligible to apply for the Matricula Consular I.D.
 Card.
-To read more about this card, go to http://www.sre.gob.mx/dallas/
+To read more about this card, go to the Mexico Ministry of Foreign Affairs Web site at http://www.sre.gob.mx/en/.